pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_use-auth-token.md

 ## pachctl auth use-auth-token

-Read a Pachyderm auth token from stdin, and write it to the current user's Pachyderm config file
+Read a MLDM auth token from stdin, and write it to the current user's MLDM config file

 ### Synopsis

-Read a Pachyderm auth token from stdin, and write it to the current user's Pachyderm config file
+Read a MLDM auth token from stdin, and write it to the current user's MLDM config file

 ```
 pachctl auth use-auth-token [flags]